Deer Stalking Qualifications

 Module 4: Legislation and administrative provisions on animal and public health, and hygiene conditions governing the placing of wild game on the market

-If you’d like to enrol on the PDS1, simply follow this link to the UK Shooting & Hunting Academy
+If you’d like to enrol on the PDS1 and become a trained hunter, simply follow this link to the UK Shooting & Hunting Academy